-Commercial premises have been issued with four MGBs and the charge will be \$180 per "household" 140L MGB and \$125 per 240L "recycle" MGB.
-Additional bins can be provided at a service charge of \$180 per extra "Household" 140L MGB and/or \$125 per extra "recycle" 240L MGB.
+Commercial premises have historically been issued with up to four MGBs and the charge will be \$240 per "household" 140L MGB and \$160 per 240L "recycle" MGB.
+Additional bins can be provided at a service charge of \$240 per extra "Household" 140L MGB and/or \$160 per extra "recycle" 240L MGB.
 However commercial premises may opt out of the Council provided service and utilise a private service provider.
 All Council MGBs must be returned to avoid the annual service charge.
+Commercial premises may also seek to have additional 240L MGBs for non-recyclable waste (red top) at a cost of \$480 (plus GST) per additional MGB.

 Council will allow residents outside the township, who are not on the collection route, to be bring bins either to the town boundary or to a main road on the garbage truck route between townships.
-The cost of this service will be the same as for township residents which for 2019-2020 will be \$180 per "household" 140L Mobile Garbage Bin (MGB) and \$125 per "recycle" 240L MGB.
+The cost of this service will be the same as for township residents which for 2023-2024 will be \$240 per "household" 140L MGB and \$160 per "recycle" 240L MGB.
 This will be charged by agreement by separate invoice (i.e. not on rates notice).
-Council will consider extending the kerbside collection route when the collection contract is renegotiated in the future.
+Being a service, Council will also be required to add GST to these prices making them \$264 and \$176 per bin respectively inclusive of GST.
+Council may consider extending the kerbside collection route if sufficient demand so warrants in the future.
 All bins remain the property of Council.